kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 267
+### Problem 267 (Hard)

 This problem was asked by Oracle.

-You are presented with an 8 by 8 matrix representing the positions of pieces on a chess board.
+You are presented with an `8` by `8` matrix representing the positions of pieces on a chess board.
 The only pieces on the board are the black king and various white pieces.
 Given this matrix, determine whether the king is in check.

 For details on how each piece moves, see [here](https://en.wikipedia.org/wiki/Chess_piece#Moves_of_the_pieces).